kingcu/blog.ridewithgps.com/_posts/2012-10-16-Tour-de-Cure.markdown

 It is a huge honor for us to be the new mapping system for these events and to be associated with this wonderful charity.
-Our goal is to help provide the best route maps so that each event can maximize it's ability to promote and raise money for the American Diabetes Association.
+Our goal is to help provide the best route maps so that each event can maximize its ability to promote and raise money for the American Diabetes Association.

 Events will play a significant role in the future of Ride with GPS.